adamdbradley/partytown/README.md

 - Opt-in only, and does not automatically update existing scripts
 - Allow 3rd-party scripts to run exactly how they're coded, and without any alterations
 - Read/write main thread DOM operations _synchronously_ from within a web worker
+- No build-steps or bundling required, but rather update scripts the same as traditional 3rd-party scripts are updated

 ### Trade-offs